maxbre/git_how_to/git_how_to.md

 git commit -a -m "here specify a short message about this commit"
 ```

-## add a remote repository from command line
+## add a remote repository from the command line

 define a remote repository (namely: origin) at a specified url
 ```
-git remote add origin git://github.com/some_owner/some_repository.git
+git remote add origin git://github.com/some_owner/some_renote_repository.git
 ```

 ## push from local to remote